Rhonda Ray Scholarship Application

-The MEDA Board of Directors is very pleased to announce the Rhonda Joy Ray Scholarship.
-This Scholarship will be made to a MEDA student member or non-member* taking credit courses in Public Policy, Economic Development, or a related field.
-Students must attend a Maryland public or private Community College or four-year University and be a resident of Maryland.
-One scholarship award of up to $500 will be made in the Fall and Spring semesters when funds are available.
+The MEDA Board of Directors is very pleased to announce the Rhonda Ray Scholarship.
+This Scholarship will be made to a MEDA student member or non-member* taking credit courses in public policy, economic development, or a related field.
+Students must attend a Maryland public or private community college or four-year university and be a resident of Maryland.
+One scholarship award of up to $500 will be made in the fall, spring, and summer semesters when funds are available.
 Scholarship funds are to be used towards credit courses in the required fields and will be distributed directly to the student’s higher education institution on their behalf.

 *Non-members will receive a one-year complimentary membership to MEDA.

-Rhonda Joy Ray was a dedicated economic development professional and MEDA member for over 20 years.
+Rhonda Ray was a dedicated economic development professional and MEDA member for over 20 years.
 During her time in membership, she served on the MEDA Board of Directors and as Co-Chair of the Public Policy Awareness Committee.
-This scholarship honors her dedication to mentorship, education, public policy and economic development.
-Read more about Rhonda Joy Ray and tributes from MEDA members on our Remembering Rhonda page.
+This scholarship honors her dedication to mentorship, education, public policy, and economic development.
+Read more about Rhonda Ray and tributes from MEDA members on our Remembering Rhonda page.

 - Renée M. Winsky, President & Founder, Bay One Group, LLC (Committee Chair)*